11 Proven Ways to Improve Customer Response Time

 Is there anything more frustrating than waiting on hold?
 Delayed customer service is a headache for both customers and service representatives alike.
 The longer it takes for a customer to receive service, the more likely they are to have a poor experience.
 Seventy-one percent of consumers (age 16–24) believe that a quick customer response time from a service team can drastically improve their customer experience.

 With a world of information and entertainment at their fingertips, modern customers aren’t willing to wait for service.
-Successful customer service teams work toward improving their customer response time because they understand how important this customer service metric is.
+Successful customer service teams work toward improving their customer response time because they understand how important this metric is.
 If your business wants to build a loyal customer base and foster brand loyalty, improving customer response time must be a priority.

 If your business struggles with a slow average FRT (first reply time), try these 11 proven ways to improve.